archesproject/arches-docs/docs/administering/data-curation.rst

 Data Integrity Risk Management
 ==============================

-This section of the documentation provides some guidance about how to maintain the integrity of your Arches managed data, especially during different project lifecycle transitions.
+This section of the documentation provides some guidance about how to maintain the integrity of your Arches managed data, especially during different project transitions.
 Many of the sections below describe different scenarios where one should take preventative measures to reduce risks of data loss or corruption.
 As is the case with any data management application, there is always some level of risk for data loss.
 Risk include:

 * Hardware failure
 * Software bugs